 Press the left mouse button to post bail.

-Learning to Sling: A Spider-Man PC Game Retrospective
+This post is part of the series: Learning to Sling: A Spider-Man PC Game Retrospective

 A retrospective article series that (wall) crawls along the history Spider-Man games on the PC, charting how well they work on the platform and how true they are to the wealth of Spider-Man stories from throughout the years.